emincanoguz11/Turkish-Speech-to-Speech-Recognition/README.md

 # turkish-speech-to-speech-recognition

+IMPORTANT: I highly recommend to using headphones with microphone.
+If you using headphones, your experience is highly increased.

 I created program with Speech-to-Speech Recognition at Turkish.
 It's name is Mahmut.
 (I give this name)

 This program is running like Jarvis in Ironman.